CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 19 - Finding Halbarad.md

 "You have something for me from the Grey Pilgrim I believe." and he held out is hands.
 I placed the sealed note in his outstretched hands.
 Halbarad noted the seal and gently opened the parcel.
 He stood for a moment then turned away as he read it.
 "This is ill news, Ereborn.
 Yes, Gandalf told me your names.
 It seems Orcs are moving into the South Downs.
 That is not good, not good."

-"The downs are close to the Shire and Bree." sighed Galamdir.
+"The downs are close to the Shire and Bree." sighed Amdiriel.
 "This is not good news indeed.
 What is to be done?
 Can you muster enough men to meet them in battle?"

 "Not from here alone, but Gilraen has other forces that might be called to help.
 You are traveling to Rivendell, are you not?"
 I nodded.
 "Then tell the Fair Lady that I am prepared to meet the Orcs but need assistance.
 Our numbers are too few of late.
 But stay with us here tonight.
 You will be safe here and can rest well."